 - 5.3 Staff members are expected to disclose immediately any incidents or allegations of wrongdoing arising from alternative employment, voluntary work, incidents outside of work, or from previous employment which may or may not be covered by pre-employment checks that could affect their suitability to work with children, such as allegations of sexual misconduct or violence.
 Failure to do this may result disciplinary action which could lead to dismissal. - 5.4 Staff members in posts covered by the disqualification requirement under the Childcare Act 2006, must ensure that they comply with the requirement to disclose offences relevant to themselves and to those who live or work at their home, and keep this information up to date throughout the year.
+Each member of staff is required to complete a Staff Suitability Declaration at the beginning of each academic year.
 The headteacher and the school's HR advisor can provide further guidance in relation to this and, where in any doubt, all working at the school should seek further advice.
 Employees are also requested to inform their manager of any close associations that they may have with people who are facing serious allegations or criminal charges which others could consider as having a bearing on their role and on the Council's reputation.
 If in any doubt, employees should speak in confidence to an appropriate manager. - 5.5 The DBS policy provides more detail on the school and council's (or Academy Trust's) position and approach to safeguarding vulnerable groups. - 5.6 The implications of any disclosures will need to be considered and could result in disciplinary action, possibly leading to dismissal if employees are no longer able to fulfil their role in the school. - 5.7 Failure to disclose information may result in disciplinary action which could lead to dismissal.